Skip to content

 • Agreement to terms and conditions

 There may be other types of preliminary submissions.
-SPO will review each type on a case by case and process them following the sponsor’s guidelines.
+SPO will review each type on a case-by-case basis and process them following the sponsor’s guidelines.

 Limited Submission